fabianocorsetti/graphene/README.md

-supercell. `TB.x` is a parallel program for performing a tight-binding simulation of the system. `adatom_post.x` is a serial program for post- processing the output of the tight-binding simulation for the case of a single adatom at the origin of the supercell.
+supercell. `TB.x` is a parallel program for performing a tight-binding simulation of the system. `adatom_post.x` is a serial program for post- processing the output of the tight-binding simulation for the case of a single adatom at the origin of an n x n supercell.

 Installation
 ------------